Monitoring on Municipalities

 - for which sectors did a municipality spend more and for which less?

 -how and how much did he spend compared to what was promised in the electoral program?

 -how and how much did you spend compared to the previous administration?

--How much and in what manner was money spent compared to other councils of a similar size and wealth?
+-how and how much has it spent compared to other municipalities of the same size and wealth?